sunao110/PGPFR/README.md

 ```

 - Run single specific experiments by simply changing some configurations in the `run_experiments_all.sh` file.
-For example, run ABD approach on Shrec-2017 for one trial.
+For example, run Pgpfr approach on Shrec-2017 for one trial.

 ```bash